mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ## [Power System Alteration](@id DCPowerSystemAlterationManual)
-Once users establish the `PowerSystem` composite type with the `dc` model alongside the `DCPowerFlow` composite type, they gain the freedom to seamlessly add, update branches, generators, and modify buses.
-This can be achieved by reusing the aforementioned composite types, eliminating the need to recreate them from scratch.
+Once users have established the `PowerSystem` composite type and the `dc` model using the [`dcModel!`](@ref dcModel!) function, users gain the ability to include new branches and generators.
+They can also modify buses, branches, and generators while progressing to generate the `DCPowerFlow` composite type via the [`dcPowerFlow`](@ref dcPowerFlow) function.
+Finally, the resolution of the DC power flow is achieved by employing the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function.
+This process eliminates the necessity to start over and recreate the `PowerSystem` and `dc` model from scratch.

-This streamlined process is facilitated by simply providing the `PowerSystem` and `DCPowerFlow` composite types as arguments to functions responsible for adding or updating power system components.
+However, once users establish the `DCPowerFlow` composite type using [`dcPowerFlow`](@ref dcPowerFlow), they also acquire the flexibility to seamlessly incorporate new branches and generators, along with the capability to modify buses, branches, and generators.
+This extends the previous scenario where there was no need to recreate the `PowerSystem` and `dc` model, and similarly, the `DCPowerFlow` composite type does not require recreation from scratch.
+This efficient process is facilitated by directly supplying the `PowerSystem` and `DCPowerFlow` composite types as arguments to functions responsible for adding or updating power system components.

 ---